devcontainers/features/CONTRIBUTING.md

 ## Contributing code

 👨‍💼 This repository is a collection of dev container Features managed by dev container spec maintainers.
-Even though **we do not accept new Features in this repository**, we welcome contributions to [our existing Features]!
+This repository will **only accept improvements and bug fixes** for the [current set of maintained Features].

 🚀 If you're looking to create a new Feature, we encourage you to [create your own Feature repository] and add it to the index in [`collection-index.yml`].